Colin Duriez

 Colin Duriez (19 July 1947 – 1 November 2025) was an English writer on fantasy, especially that of the Inklings literary group centred around the Christian authors C. S. Lewis and J. R. R. Tolkien.
+He won the Clyde S. Kilby Award in 1994 for his research on the Inklings.

 Life and works

 Colin Duriez was born in Derbyshire on 19 July 1947.
 He moved to Leicester in 1983 to work with a small publisher, IVP, as a commissioning editor.
 He took various teaching and editing jobs, and in 2002 he started his own business in Keswick, Cumbria, InWriting, devoted to writing, editorial services, and book acquisition for publishers.

 Duriez won the Clyde S. Kilby Award in 1994 for his research on the Inklings, the literary group that included J. R. R. Tolkien and C. S. Lewis.
 He has been described as "the most useful scholar writing on Lewis today."
-He published many books on Christian literary figures, and spoke to literary, academic and professional groups.
+He has published many books on Christian literary figures, and spoke to literary, academic and professional groups.
 His television documentaries include A Quest for Meaning – Myth, Imagination & Faith in the Literature of J.R.R.
 Tolkien & C.S.
 Lewis.

 Duriez died from complications of Alzheimer's disease on 1 November 2025, at the age of 78.
 At the time of his death, Duriez lived in Wallingford, Oxfordshire with wife and fellow author Cindy Zudys, having previously lived in Keswick, Cumbria.
 As of February 2025, he had been due to stand trial at Leicester Crown Court, having been charged with historical child sex offences alleged to have occurred between 1989 and 1991.